-Step 7: Starts control.
-Many business leaders have no problem starting projects but then they dilute efforts by starting more projects before they finish the first.
-This is called 'starts control issues'.
-There is a math equation to support this statement.
+Step 7: Starts control - Many business leaders have no problem starting projects but then they dilute efforts by starting more projects before they finish the first project.
+This is called "starts control issues".
+This is the math equation to support this statement

-DCT = AIPs/OUTs Dynamic cycle time = actions in process/completions or outs
+DCT = AIP's/OUT's Dynamic cycle time = actions in process/completions or outs

 Don't let this equation discourage you because most leaders hate math.
 The concept is simple.
 Reduce the numerator and concentrate improvement activities on the denominator.
 The concept is not new, but many leaders lose sight of the discipline process to manage time.
 It starts with a statement of exactly what your project scope is so that your team understands the limits of their focus.
 I call this the charter.
 From a high level, the executives manage how many of these projects get started and assign a heavier concentration of resources with a limited time to completion.
-(If you understand kaizen then you apply this all around the company.)
-Most leaders will quickly recognize they have started too many projects without crisp definitions of focus and completion.
-My counsel is to backlog all but a few of these projects and only activate a new one when one of the previous projects is completed, and make sure there is a firm charter defining the focus.
+(If you understand kaizen then you apply this all around the company) Most leaders will quickly recognize they have too many projects started without crisp definitions of focus and completion.
+My counsel is to backlog all but a few of these projects and only activate a new project when one of the previous projects was completed and make sure there is a firm charter defining the focus.